Chakroun-Anas/turbo-console-log/README.md

 ---

-This extension make debugging much easier by automating the operation of writing meaningful log message.
+This extension makes debugging much easier by automating the operation of writing meaningful log messages.

 ## Features